Explore the Great Indoors: Four Favorites for a Winter Visit

 This beautiful home, completed in 1908, still has many of the original furnishings and tours provide a fascinating look at the life of an affluent family a century ago.
 Glensheen was home to Chester and Clara Congdon and their several children.
 The last Congdon to live here was the youngest daughter, who tragically was murdered in the home, along with her nurse, in 1977.
 The estate is now owned by the University of Minnesota-Duluth, and Glensheen tours are one of the highlights of a Duluth visit.
-Standard tours are $15 for those aged 13 and up; lower admission for kids and seniors.

 International Wolf Center, Ely

 Fairy tales are full of wolf lore, but the real facts about wolves make a more interesting story, and one well told at this unique interpretive center at the edge of a north woods town.
 The resident wolves can be observed in their outdoor habitat just outside a large window, and are featured in daily programs on wolf biology.
 The Wolf Center is open Fridays and Saturdays in the winter, and it offers special weekend trips, from a field trip on wolf howling to a cross-country ski adventure tracking radio-collared wolves in the wild.
-Check their website for the schedule of special programs.
+Check the website for the schedule of special programs.
 The exhibit Wolves and Humans shows wolf behavior and lore and threats to the wolf’s survival.
 A children’s exhibit replicates the den of a pup named Little Wolf and tells the story of his first year of development.
 Ely is a winter destination for cross-country skiing, snowmobiling and dogsled trips, and the Wolf Center is a must-see on an Ely getaway.
-Check the website for current admission prices.

 SPAM Museum, Austin

-Long before there was e-mail spam, there was the real SPAM-the canned ham product made by Hormel Foods since 1937.
+Long before there was e-mail spam, there was the real SPAM--the canned ham product made by Hormel Foods since 1937.
 It sustained U.S. troops during World War II, was a family staple for decades, and is still sold today.
 In fact, it's something of a pop icon.
 It was invented in Minnesota and continues to be made here.
-Austin, Minnesota proudly calls itself "SPAM Town USA."
+Austin, Minn., proudly calls itself "SPAM Town USA."
 The SPAM Museum here, open daily with free admission, tells the interesting story of this product and its role in the war and even the history of advertising; the first singing radio ad touted the benefits of SPAM in 1940.
 Take the SPAM Game Show quiz, check out recipes using the product, and browse the gift shop.

 National Eagle Center, Wabasha